rickhallett/three-sided-poke/README.md

 ## Feature wish-list

 - Make the app TS compliant all the way through for readability and better type safety (props, events etc)
+- Deprecate the parts of the UI couples to the local api routes; over time this form of caching has become a lot less important, and can be phased out for browser calls to the original pokeAPI